robertorcosta/azure-docs.pt-br/articles/data-explorer/create-cluster-database-resource-manager.md

 #### <a name="deploy-the-template-using-powershell"></a>Implantar o modelo usando o PowerShell

-1. Selecione **Experimente** no seguinte bloco de código e siga as instruções para entrar no Azure cloud Shell.
+1. Selecione **Testar** no seguinte bloco de código e, em seguida, siga as instruções para entrar no Azure Cloud Shell.

     ```azurepowershell-interactive
     $projectName = Read-Host -Prompt "Enter a project name that is used for generating resource names"